jabocg/pync/README.md

 # PYNC - The Python File Sync

-This is *very* early in development, and only does basic copying from one directory to another.
-Technically, it does not copy older files over, but it has issues with the new files being copied as being treated as newer than its source.
-These might get fixed later.
+**NOTE:** This program is *very* early in its development lifetime.
+At this current point in time, it will copy files from 1 directory to another, assuming it matches this criterea:

+- the destination file does not exist
+- if it does exist, they are not the same AND the source file is newer

+Planned Features:
+[] .pyncignore file
+[] "run and forget" style, automatically checking for modifications in the source directory